truly-vivek/e-Resume/README.md

 ## Introduction

-This repository contains the source code for the e-Resume of **Vivek Reddy Kesavarapu**.
+This repository contains the source code for the e-Resume of **mine**.
 It showcases his educational background, technical skills, experience, projects, achievements, and certifications.
 The website is developed using HTML, CSS, and JavaScript, with a focus on responsiveness and clarity.

 You can visit the live version of the resume at: [e-Resume](https://truly-vivek.github.io/e-Resume/)